KCisSICKnasty/SICKnasty-FO4/README.md

 **DISCORD DOWNLOADS:** *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*

-- Join the **Collective Modding Discord**: https://discord.gg/pF9U5FmD6w
+- Join the **Collective Modding Discord**: https://discord.gg/pF9U5FmD6w *NOTE: Apparently, there are many users clicking this Discord link and then seeking support for the list there.
+THIS LINK IS FOR DOWNLOADS ONLY!!!
+Please use the clearly labeled Support Discord link at the start of this ReadMe if you are having trouble, for the love of god...*
 - Download **M8r98a4f2's Complex Sorter 1.13-beta2** (file pinned in "complex-sorter-support" channel)
 - Drag the zip file into MO2 above "4estGimp - M8r98a4f2's Complex Item Sorter Enhancements" under "Interface" separator.
 Enable the mod.
 - Download **MCM Settings Manager - v1.3-beta2** (file pinned in "m8r-development" channel under "MCM Settings Manager")